getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 ---
-title: Manage your Event Stream
+title: Manage Your Event Stream, a Guide
-sidebar_order: 2
+sidebar_order: 3
 ---

 Getting started with Sentry error monitoring is pretty straightforward --- create a Sentry project, install and initialize the Sentry SDK in your code and you're ready to go.
 Once completed, **any** Exception, Runtime Error or Crash that occurs **wherever** and **whenever** your code is running, will be aggregated in your `Event Stream`.
 Depending on your portfolio, your stream might be aggregating millions of events in no time.
 Sending all your errors to Sentry is generally a good practice.
 This ensures greater visibility into the health and performance of your application code.
 However, with just this basic setup in place, you might risk: